How to Use Color to Decorate Your Spring Home

 Our pink “jelly rabbit” gets to perch on the very top shelf.
 I moved my vintage grain scoop with faux hydrangeas up there from my earlier spring coffee table.

-The first thing I did on the left side of the mantel was replace the greenery with a trio of faux peony blooms to the pink vase already filled with eucalyptus and vines.
-The pink pedestal vase is from HomeGoods.
+The first thing I did on the left side of the mantel was a trio of faux peony blooms to the pink pedestal dish already filled with eucalyptus and vines.

 Next, on the right side of the mantel, I added two wood bunnies with pink polka-dot bows.